cscart/docs/developer_guide/core/coding_standards/hooks.rst

 First goes the comment with the event description, second—the variable of the object with parameters, and third—calling of the event.

-In the comments to the passed parameters the first word is the type of a variable, and everything else is the description.
+In the comments to the passed parameters the first word is the type of a variable, and the rest is the description.